 - You can use either ground beef or turkey, but don't forget to add extra seasoning like garlic salt or taco seasoning if you're making a turkey taco casserole since it has a milder taste

-- Cook everything in a cast-iron skillet to make this a one-dish meal, or use any skillet you have and then transfer the casserole to a baking dish.
+- Cook everything in a large skillet like a cast-iron skillet to make this a one-dish meal, or use any skillet you have and then transfer the casserole to a baking dish.

 - If you're making individual keto taco casserole in ramekins, bake the recipe for 15 minutes instead of 20.